aysenaozcan/Html-Css/README.md

 #HTML-CSS
-I wrote a web page with HTML CSS.
+I wrote a single page with HTML CSS.